Psycho Soldier: Plot

 Psycho Soldier takes place many years after Athena.
 In Athena, the title character is a mystical figure loosely based on the goddess of Greek mythology who fights her way through several otherworldly lands in order to destroy various monsters and evil beings who threaten the peace of the land.
 After her journey is complete, she returns to heaven, only to fade completely from the minds of the mortals who live below.

 In the modern times of Psycho Soldier, a young girl named Athena Asamiya, who is the descendant of the original Athena, displays special psychic abilities that allow her to unlock a number of hidden powers within herself, and hopes to one day use these skills not only to help others, but to advance her stage career as a future pop idol.
 Several evil beings appear in her hometown in Japan, and along with her friend and fellow gifted psychic Sie Kensou, she uses her talents to protect her friends and home from this new menace.

-Soundtrack

-The vocals were provided by Japanese pop idol Kaori Shimizu.
-The Japanese and English versions of the game have different vocals for the main song.

-The Japanese version of the song was released as a single in 1987 on a special cassette that was available only to those who purchased the Nintendo Famicom version of Athena in Japanese retail stores.
-The cassette also includes a special vocal version of the ending theme.

-The Japanese version of the theme song (sans vocals) became the theme song for the Psycho Soldiers team in The King of Fighters '94 and The King of Fighters '96.
-It also serves as Athena's individual character theme in The King of Fighters '97 and The King of Fighters 2002.

-A cover of the theme song was added to the 2018 crossover fighting game Super Smash Bros.
-Ultimate, performed in both English and Japanese by Kanako Kotera.
-This is notable for being the first time the song's English lyrics have been officially used since Psycho Soldiers US release.